Duan-JM/awesome-papers-fewshot/REMAIN_SORTED_PAPER.md

 - [ ] [arXiv 2020] Divergent Search for Few-Shot Image Classification
 - [ ] [arXiv 2020] Physarum Powered Differentiable Linear Programming Layers and Applications
     * An plug and play layer, FC-100 improve Cifar-100 FS for 1% on MetaOptSVM
+- [x] [arXiv 2020] Generalized Reinforcement Meta Learning for Few-Shot Optimization
+    * This paper's motivation like "Empirical Bayes Transductive Meta-Learning with Synthetic Gradients " in ICLR 2020, both of them use a mechanism to estimate or synthesis the gradients, so if you interesting in this paper, you'd better have look it that one.
+    * 71% with Resnet on mini-Imagenet (not so impressive)
+- [ ] [arXiv 2020] Bayesian Online Meta-Learning with Laplace Approximation
+    * continue learning

 **Generation**
 - [x] [arXiv 2020] MatchingGAN: Matching-based Few-shot Image Generation